Australians to get vote on legalizing same-sex marriage, PM says

 Kildea said without parliamentary legislation to approve the expenditure, there could be questions around whether they had the "statutory authority" to carry it out.

 Finance Minister Mathias Cormann told reporters the cost of a postal vote would be $122 million.
-Both the plebiscite and the postal vote would not be binding on members of the Australian parliament.
+The result of the postal vote would not be binding on members of the Australian Parliament.

 Turnbull told reporters on Tuesday they had legal advice that the postal vote would stand up to any challenge in Australia's High Court.